Photo credit: Liz March

 Siobhan has received multiple national accolades for poetry and fiction.
 She is twice winner of New Zealand’s premier prize, the Landfall Kathleen Grattan Award both for poetry (2013), and more recently for a sequence of poems (2019) and was also shortlisted twice for the Janet Frame Memorial Award (2015 & 2016).
 In addition, she has won the Landfall Essay Prize (2011), the Kevin Ireland Poetry Competition (2012), was runner-up in the New Zealand Poetry Society International Poetry Competitions (2014 & 2015), was shortlisted for the 2016 D’Arcy Writers Residencies, and won the AUT Champion of Women Award (2018).
 In 2020 Siobhan won the published poet division of the Robert Burns Poetry Prize.

 On the international stage Siobhan’s story ‘Black Origami Birds’, published in the Griffith Review (Aus) and Asian Literary Review (Hong Kong), won the Write Well Award for Fiction (US, 2016).
 Siobhan won the Australian Dorothy Porter Poetry Prize (2012), the Notable Essay Memoir Magazine Competition (US, 2018), was long-listed for the Australian Book Review Peter Porter Poetry Prize (2019), and was nominated for the US Pushcart Prize.
-Most recently in 2019 she won the UNESCO City of Literature Robert Burn Poetry Prize.
+Most recently in 2019 she won the Kathleen Grattan Award for a Sequence of Poems and UNESCO City of Literature Robert Burn Poetry Prize; while in 2020 she was awarded third place in the Landfall Essay Competition.

 Currently, Siobhan lectures at the Centre for Creative Writing, Auckland University of Technology, however she has taught creative writing across New Zealand and the UK.
 She has appeared in multiple literary festivals including Manchester (UK), Ubud (Indonesia), and Queensland (Australia), as well as diverse New Zealand festivals.
 These include Guest Poet at the Kapititi Poetry Readings and Guest Author in the National Writers Forum (New Zealand Society of Authors), Ruapehu Writers Festival and Going West Literary Festival (2016), National Writers Forum (New Zealand Society of Authors) and Going West Literary Festival (2018), as well as the Going West Literary Weekend, and the Auckland Writers and Readers Festival (2019).
 She was also Guest Poet at the 2019 Phantom Billstickers National Poetry Week in Rotorua.
 Siobhan was president of the New Zealand Society of Authors (2017-2019).